webconnex/slate/source/includes/_api_v2.md

-# API
+# API Reference

 ## Structure

 ### Overview

 The Webconnex API is build upon simple REST patterns.
-We use standard HTTP methods and error codes in our responses.
+We use standard HTTP methods, resource-oriented URLs and HTTP error codes in our responses.

 URL: `https://api.webconnex.com/v2/public/`

 ### Authentication

 Authentication happens through the use of an API key issued from the Integrations pane under account settings.
+A valid API Key must be included in the request header for each request.

 ### Rate Limits

 We have a default daily limit of *15,000* requests per day with a burst limit of up to *900* requests per *15 minutes* block of time.

 ### Responses

+JSON is returned by all API responses, including errors.

 #### HTTP Headers